Lung gallium scan is a type of nuclear scan that uses radioactive gallium to identify inflammation in the lungs.

 - Other respiratory infections, most often a type of pneumonia caused by the fungus Pneumocystis jirovecii

 There is some risk to children or unborn babies.
-Because a pregnant or nursing woman may pass on radiation, special precautions will be made.
+Because a pregnant or nursing woman may pass on radiation, special precautions need to be taken.

 Usually the provider will recommend this scan based on the results of a chest x-ray.
 Small defects may not be visible on the scan.
 For this reason, this test is not often done anymore.